shreyp135/Alethea/README.md

 - Build long-term memory
 - Improve anomaly detection over time
 - Become more intelligent while isolating user data securely

+- NOTE: Currently this is disabled and a direct workaround is implemented to prevent AI model costs in beta phase.

 ---